 return originalXHRLength !== (window.XMLHttpRequest + "").length;

-All checks run continuously with exponential backoff, but different modules have different special cases:
+All checks run continuously with exponential backoff:

 var validateWithRetry = function(code, delay, increment, checkFunction) {